MyDeveloperThoughts/tcpserial/docs/QuickStartWithVICEAndWindows.md

 Type the word **at** and press enter.
 If you see the word **ok** you are good to go.

-The Commodore BBS Output website contains a list of active BBSes that you can connect to over the internet.
+The Commodore BBS Outpost website contains a list of active BBSes that you can connect to over the internet.
 Some of these are running on actual Commodore hardware.
 http://cbbsoutpost.servebbs.com/